Looking for Light in the Darkness

 A few of us try to lash out against the darkness, but it silently absorbs all our efforts.

 Darkness around us hides more than just walls and obstacles.
 The darkness makes it harder for us to recognize each other, or recognize our own true selves.
-There are deep, essential truths about life and the world we cannot see because of the darkness.
+There are deep, essential truths about life and the world we cannot see because of the darkness all around us.

 There are no technological or legal fixes to solve the problem of darkness.
 The only way we will overcome the darkness is when each of us opens our eyes and steps into the light.

-Where can we find light in the darkness?
+Are we looking for light in the darkness?

 Some of us grasp tightly onto the knot at the end of our rope, almost at the end of our hope.
 Our hands, our fingers, are stiff and sore.
 Our arms shake from holding on so tightly for so long.
 Every fiber of who we believe we are is focused on not letting go.

-Waiting, seemingly beyond hope, for light in the darkness.
+Waiting, seemingly beyond hope, and desperately looking for light in the darkness.

 We will probably not be able to hold on much longer.
 Not able to save ourselves.
 There is only one thing remaining within our power.
 As the rope that holds us safe is slipping from our fingers, we pray.